dcrapis/oceandao-wiki/Home.md

 The **[Town Hall page](OceanDAO-Town-Hall)** has more info, including dates.

 ### Discord
-Join the [OceanDAO Discord](https://discord.gg/uvyQFWGBn8) for on going collaboration and discussion.
+Join the [OceanDAO Discord](https://discord.gg/uvyQFWGBn8) for ongoing collaboration and discussion.

 ## On OceanDAO Evolution